 How was Daisy after our first lesson?

 Daisy had a nice sleep on the walk home.
-She was so tired from the swimming that not only did she have an extra nap but she went to bed a whole hour earlier than normal.
+She was so tired from the swimming that she had an extra nap.
+Also she went to bed a whole hour earlier than normal.
 She still slept as peacefully as normally but I think she was just extra tired from all of the excitement of the day.
 All round this was fantastic as extra sleep = extra time for me to work!

 Daisy, who has reflux and a few allergies, had no problems at all.
 Her skin as just as soft and lovely as ever after her wash when we got home.

-Daisy accidentally swallowed a little water while we were swimming but she did not have any sickness and overall I feel like she really benefited from the lesson.
+Daisy accidentally swallowed a little water while we were swimming but she did not have any sickness.
+Overall I feel like she really benefited from the lesson.
 She had a lovely time in the pool and she was happy for the rest of the day too.
-Usually Daisy gets grumpy late afternoon but we didn’t experience this after our swimming lesson – maybe a coincidence, maybe because we had done something exciting and different?!
+Usually Daisy gets grumpy late afternoon but we didn’t experience this after our swimming lesson.
+Maybe a coincidence, maybe because we had done something exciting and different?!

 Final thoughts on our swimming lessons in Harlow

 There was nothing that I disliked about our first lesson.
 I now feel empowered and confident for the weeks ahead.
-My initial worries, beforehand, about would Daisy like the water and would she scream and cause a disruption were completely unfounded.
-While Daisy did have a little grizzle, towards the end of the lesson, Debbie was clearly well equipped to deal with this and took it in her stride, bringing over a lovely water toy (suitable for my little teething girl!) and quickly continuing on with the lesson.
-This meant that I didn’t feel worried about spoiling the enjoyment for anyone else attending our class and this just served to boost my confidence even more.
+My initial worries, beforehand, about would Daisy like the water, were completely unfounded.
+Daisy did have a little grizzle, towards the end of the lesson.
+Debbie was clearly well equipped to deal with this and took it in her stride.
+She brought over a lovely water toy (suitable for my little teething girl!) and continued on with the lesson.
+This meant that I didn’t feel worried about spoiling the enjoyment for anyone else attending our class.
+This just served to boost my confidence even more.

 Both Debbie, our instructor, and Hannah, were polite and friendly.
 I was made to feel really welcome, as were the other parents that I saw attending lessons.
-Everybody was treated really nicely and the babies in our lessons shared the same amount of attention and received the same positivity.
+Everybody was treated really nicely.
+The babies in our lessons shared the same amount of attention too.

-While Water Babies classes are more expensive than some of the other swimming lessons in Harlow I feel that Water Babies offers something a bit special.
+Water Babies classes are more expensive than some of the other swimming lessons in Harlow.
+However, I feel that Water Babies offers something a bit special.
 Firstly, the classes are designed to help you bond more with your baby.
-Secondly, the lessons your child learns will help them stay SAFE if they ever get in to trouble in water in the future and thirdly they have a tiny maximum class size.
-This means that you won’t ever have to worry about your lesson being used up on lots of other children and also it means you get dedicated help with learning how to hold your child safely in the water and how to be confident yourself too.
+Secondly, the lessons your child learns will help them stay SAFE.
+Thirdly they have a tiny maximum class size.
+This means that you won’t ever have to worry about your lesson being used up on lots of other children.
+Also it means you get dedicated help with learning how to hold your child safely in the water.
+This has helped me learn how to be confident myself too.

-Daisy and I are currently learning chapter 1 of Water Babies, which retails at £165 (including a FREE under water photo shoot), although we are fortunate to be receiving this chapter in exchange for reviewing it.
+Daisy and I are currently learning chapter 1 of Water Babies.
+This retails at £165 (including a FREE under water photo shoot).
+We are fortunate to be receiving this chapter in exchange for reviewing it.
 All opinions, as ever, are my own and have not been influenced by Water Babies in any way.